abce-dev/abce/README.md

 8. Set the `ABCE_DIR` environment variable to the absolute path to your `abce` repo (e.g. `C:\Users\myname\abce`)

-9. Test it out by running the following within your `abce` directory:

-   `python run.py -f`
+9. Test the installation using one of the examples:

+   `cd examples/single_agent_example`

+    If you have CPLEX installed, update the `settings.yml` file in that directory to indicate "CPLEX" as the solver.

+    Then run the example case:

+   `python ../../run.py --settings_file=./settings.yml --inputs_path=.`

-10. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file with:
+10. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file from within the `abce/env` directory.

    `julia make_sysimage.jl`